BabylonJS/OldDocumentationSite/content/features/Support/ES6_Support.md

 *How does deserialization work ?*

 When you deserialize a Babylon.js object like a Material or Light, it is impossible for the framework to know before hand what kind of entity is enclosed in your file.
 For instance, are you relying on Standard vs PBRMaterial.
-We again rely on side effect here and the deserialization will onlly be able to load the kind of entity you have imported in your app.
+We again rely on side effect here and the deserialization will only be able to load the kind of entity you have imported in your app.
 This means if you know you will need to deserialize a PBRMaterial, you can `import "@babylonjs/core/Materials/PBR/pbrMaterial";` before hand.

 *How do I know if I am importing a folder or a file ?*

-By covention and to simplify the discovery, all folders starts with an upper case character where the files starts with a lower case one.
+By convention and to simplify the discovery, all folders starts with an upper case character where the files starts with a lower case one.

 *How to find what module contains the entity I am trying to import?*